thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 }
 ```

-Parsing one or more `atom`s is another tactic to avoid diverging.
+Parsing one or more `atom`s is another tactic to avoid left recursion.
 We want to parse a series of applications `x y z w` as nested applications `(((x y) z) w)`.
 When we parse `x`, however, we don't know how many applications it will be nested within until we parse them.
-We remedy this by parsing all our atoms in a list and then nesting the applications after we've parsed everything.
+We parse all our atoms in a loop, avoiding recursion, nesting applications as we go.

-`app` starts by ensuring we have at least one `atom` (we'll pretend that's an expression for now).
+`app` starts by ensuring we have at least one `atom`.
 Next we check for a second atom, if we only have a single atom we return it as is.
 We'll use `app` to parse a single expression alongside any number of applications.
 Once we have two atoms we make use of the checkpoint we create at the top of our `app`.